Jerome Laxale: House of Representatives (2022–present)

-In the 47th Parliament, Laxale served on the House Economics Committee, the Joint Standing Committee on Trade and Investment Growth, the Joint Statutory Committee on Broadcasting of Parliamentary Proceedings and the Joint Statutory Committee on the National Anti-Corruption Commission.

-In his time on these committees, Laxale has spent public hearings calling for the Reserve Bank of Australia to focus more on renters, and for banks to do more on scams and to implement fee-free digital payments.
-Laxale is an advocate for abolishing credit and debit card surcharge fees.
+Laxale serves on the House Economics Committee, the Joint Standing Committee on Trade and Investment Growth, the Joint Statutory Committee on Broadcasting of Parliamentary Proceedings and the Joint Statutory Committee on the National Anti-Corruption Commission.
+During his time on these committees, Laxale has spent public hearings calling for the Reserve Bank of Australia to focus more on renters, and for banks to do more on scams and to implement fee-free digital payments.